paraxialio/documentation/docs/elixir/started.md

 11:49:17.619 [info] [Paraxial] Scan written successfully.
 UUID bbef9230-8d31-4bba-8148-91358a3207f9
 ```

-For information about how to use a Sobelow configuration file, ignore findings, and an FAQ, see the Code Scans documentation.
+For information about how to use a Sobelow configuration file, ignore findings, and an FAQ, see the [Code Scans documentation.](./code_scans.md)

 ## GitHub or GitLab App

 Developers in your organization can run `mix paraxial.scan` locally to ensure their code does not have any security problems before opening a pull request.
-This is beneficial is CI/CD takes several minutes to run, while the mix command takes only a few seconds.
+This is beneficial because CI/CD takes several minutes to run, while the mix command takes only a few seconds.

 A good practice is to scan each new pull request in your organization for security issues.
 Paraxial.io has a GitHub and GitLab app which does the following: